If you already know what Firebase is? Let’s talk about how Firebase works in Android like a pizza in the Firebase’s stomach. 😂

 - Once completed, your project will be connected to Firebase.
 And now you can implement any Firebase product you always wanted.

-- The instruction for all products is given right in that pane as I was interested in Firebase Analytics so I can see a button saying “Add Analytics to your app.”
+- The instruction for all products is given right in that pane as I selected Firebase Analytics so you can see a button saying “Add Analytics to your app.”
 The same is the case with the rest of the products.
 When you hit that particular button, Android Studio will add that particular product library to build.gradle file and sync the project.
 Hence that library functions available for you in Android Studio.
 In my case, it will add Firebase Analytics library hence making me able to log custom analytics events right into Firebase Console.

 How Can Firebase Help in Android Development?